Come one, come all, welcome to the grand ball

 He gulped at the proximity but kept his composure steady by giggling and holding her to him.
-"Oh, just the occasional life for a life deals and such."
+"Oh, just the occasional life-for-a-life deals and such."

-"Ah," she chuckled, "I don't suppose you've been saving villages for exchange for pretty merchant's daughters now have you?" though her tone was playful, she really wanted to know if he had moved on from her yet.
+"Ah," she chuckled, "I don't suppose you've been saving villages for exchange for pretty knights daughters now have you?" though her tone was playful, she really wanted to know if he had moved on from her yet.

 "I wouldn't call her pretty but she's rather a site."